njvanas/GymBroRecipes/README.md

 ## Local Setup
 1. Clone this repository.
 2. Run `npm install` to install dependencies.
 3. Copy `.env.example` to `.env` and fill in your Supabase and Stripe keys.
+If these values are omitted the app still works offline, but cloud sync features will be disabled.
 4. Start the dev server:
    ```bash
    npm run dev